annebrown/docs-pub/docs/dev/projects/index.md

 - Next.js site up and running on dev server with two commands.
 - Next.js and React have totes excellent documentation.
 - Customization and deploy to Vercel with custom domain, is extrememly rapid and painless.
 LAMP this is not.
-- Feature-rich, high-performance, widely-adopted web app dev framework with a huge dev community and tooling.
+- Feature-rich, high-performance, widely-adopted web app dev framework with a huge dev community and ample tooling.
 - Appears to have more built-in functionality and simpler to implement than Angular.

 Currently looking to use it as an SSG for large static assets, with a dynamic IF.